 Passenger airlines generally rely on travel agents (whether traditional or online) for a significant portion of their ticket sales and pay travel agents' commissions for their services, as well as reimbursing them for the fees charged by reservation systems providers.
-In contrast, Ryanair requires passengers to make reservations and purchase tickets directly through the Company (Ryanair.com, Laudamotion.com and Buzzair.com).
-The vast majority of such reservations and purchases are made through the website Ryanair.com although an increasing number of customers are also booking via Lauda.com and Buzzair.com.
-Ryanair is therefore not reliant on travel agents.
-See "Strategy-Taking Advantage of the Internet" above for additional information.
+In contrast, Ryanair requires passengers to make reservations and purchase tickets directly.
+The majority of such reservations and purchases are made through the website Ryanair.com although a significant number of customers are also booking on the Ryanair app and, therefore, Ryanair are not reliant on travel agents.
+Over the last year, Ryanair introduced several new features which make booking easier and quicker and its app enjoys high ratings in both Google and Apple stores.

 Ryanair's reservations system is hosted under an agreement with the system provider, Navitaire.
 Under the agreement, the system serves as Ryanair's core seating inventory and booking system.
 In return for access to these system functions, Ryanair pays transaction fees that are generally based on the number of passenger seat journeys booked through the system.
-Navitaire also retains a back-up booking engine to support operations in the event of a breakdown in the main system.
-Over the last several years, Ryanair has introduced a number of Internet-based customer service enhancements such as Internet check-in, security fast-track, priority boarding service and fully allocated seating as part of the AGB customer experience programme.
-Ryanair also requires Internet check-in for all passengers.
-These enhancements and changes have been made to reduce waiting time at airports and speed a passenger's journey from arrival at the airport to boarding, as well as significantly reduce airport handling costs.
-The Company has also entered into an agreement with the GDSs Travelport (which operates the Galileo and Worldspan GDS) and Sabre.
-The Company's fares (except for the three lowest fare categories) are currently distributed on the GDSs' systems.
-Ryanair has negotiated an attractive per segment price which enables it to sell tickets via travel agents at no commission to a mix of largely business/corporate travellers.
+Navitaire also retains back-up booking engines to support operations in the event of a breakdown in the main system.

+The Company continues to have agreements with the GDSs Travelport (which operates the Galileo and Worldspan GDS) and Sabre.
+Ryanair's fares (except for some promotional fare categories) are currently distributed on the GDS's systems.